 LG V30 - a device I regretted buying right after I got it.
-When I got it, the display had developed a severe burn-in, the battery barely lasts a day, and the back glass is cracked.
+When I got it, the display had already developed a severe burn-in, the battery barely lasts a day, and the back glass is cracked.
 All of them were eventually replaced, although at the cost of the fingerprint scanner not having enough clearance to connect to its pins & work (it was eventually fixed by sticking a stack of electrical tapes).

 Thin & light will be the first thing that comes in mind when holding the V30.

 On the top section, there's the secondary mic & the headphone jack is on the right, which IMO is the best place.